ballerina-platform/ballerina-dev-website/learn/guides/distinctive-language-features/concurrency.md

 There are certain constraints with respect to defining isolated variables.
 First, they can be declared only at the module level with isolated expression.
 Second, they cannot be public.

 Additionally, some more constraints apply to the usage of isolated variables.
 The lock statement can only access one isolated variable.
 Further, it can only call isolated functions and use isolated expressions for transfer of values in and out of the block.
-Isolated functions are allowed to access isolated module-level variables as long as they adhere to the above constraints.<br><br>
+Isolated functions are allowed to access isolated module-level variables as long as they adhere to the above constraints.

 ### Isolated Methods